 Heartworm parasites are transmitted through mosquito bites.
 These worms can grow in your pet’s heart and lungs, causing serious damage to their health, and often death.
 Heartworm in cats is less common than in dogs.

 Heartworm prevention is the best way to ensure your pet stays healthy and free from these parasites.
-Protection is recommended in most areas of Australia, although Tasmania is considered low risk.
+Ongoing protection is recommended in most areas of Australia, although Tasmania is considered low risk.
 There are various options to protect your pet from heartworm, including monthly chews, spot-on treatments, or a convenient yearly injection for dogs.
-Ask your vet for a recommendation suitable for your pet.
+Ask your vet to recommend a suitable product for your pet.

 Signs and symptoms of a parasite infection